MuazamAbbas/expense-tracker/README.md

 ├── manage.py
 ├── requirements.txt

+🔐 Authentication Flow
+Sign Up page (/signup)

+Login page (/login)

+Only logged-in users can access the dashboard (transactions)

+Each user can only access their own transactions

 📤 Export CSV
 Filter your transactions (by category/date), and click Export CSV to download your data instantly.